Antibiotics are a group of medicines designed to treat infections caused by bacteria. They don't work against infections caused by viruses.

 When should I take antibiotics?

-In New Zealand, antibiotics are available only with a doctor’s prescription.
+In New Zealand, most antibiotics are available only with a prescription.

-- They should be taken only as prescribed by your doctor to treat bacterial infections that your natural immune system is having difficulty fighting off.
+- They should be taken only as prescribed to treat bacterial infections that your natural immune system is having difficulty fighting off.

-- You should always take antibiotics according to your doctor’s instructions, making sure to complete the entire course even once you’re feeling better.
+- You should always take antibiotics according to the instructions, and complete the entire course even if you’re feeling better.

 When not to take antibiotics

-Unless you have been prescribed antibiotics by your GP as an early treatment for a chronic chest problem, you should not have antibiotics sitting around in your medicine cabinet.
+Unless you have been prescribed antibiotics as an early treatment for a chronic chest problem, you should not have antibiotics sitting around in your medicine cabinet.
 You should never take antibiotics that are left over from another illness or have been prescribed for another person.

-- Antibiotics will be no help whatsoever against illnesses that are caused by a virus, such as the common cold and influenza.
+- Antibiotics are no help against illnesses caused by a virus, such as the common cold and flu.

-- Taking antibiotics unnecessarily in an attempt to treat these illnesses and other viral complaints may increase the risk of other bacteria developing resistance.
+- Taking antibiotics unnecessarily for viral illnesses may increase the risk of bacteria developing resistance.

 What are possible risks or side effects of antibiotics?